PV Permitting and Inspection Guide: Plans, Utility PTO, and Final Walkthrough

 - Complete any remaining utility meter changes or upgrades.

-- Activate the inverter and monitor system output for performance verification.
+- Activate the inverter and monitor system output for performance confirmation.

 - Archive all permit approvals, inspection reports, and equipment documents for future reference.